Critical analyses of RVE concepts in local and peridynamic micromechanics of composites: Introduction

-Another area of the LM is periodic structure composites (see, e.g., \cite{Fish`2014}, \cite{Ghosh`2011}, \cite{Sejnoha`Z`2013}, \cite{Zohdi`W`2008}).
-Traditionally, the methods used at the LM of CMs with either the random structure or periodic ones are essentially different.
-For periodic structure CMs, the term {\it homogenization} (or two-scale expansion) apparently introduced by Babuska \cite{Babuska`1976} analyzes the asymptotic behavior of the solution when the ratio of the representative size of microstructures (called a unit cell, UC) and the overall size of the structure is negligibly small (see e.g., \cite{Bakhvalov`P`1984}, \cite{Fish`2014}, \cite{Kalamkarov`K`1997}).
-Another version of the homogenization, so-called {\it computational homogenization} \cite{Suquet`1985}, determinations of macroscopic mechanical response (e.g., stress-driven by deformation) at the microscopic level are defined from the macroscopic variables (see e.g., \cite{Kouznetsova`et`2001}, \cite{Miehe`K`2002}, \cite{Matous`et`2017}, \cite{Terada`K`2001}).
-Applicability of methods of computational homogenization for either inelastic, nonlinear, or nonlocal problems can be performed in the framework of the same general scheme.
+Another area of the LM is periodic structure composites (see, e.g., \cite{Fish`2014}, \cite{Ghosh`2011}, \cite{Sejnoha`Z`2013}, \cite{Zohdi`W`2008}) which can be easier to analyze because of the regularity in the microstructure allows for the application of specific homogenization techniques.
+So, the method of {\it asymptotic homogenization} (or two-scale expansion) introduced by Babuska \cite{Babuska`1976} focuses on the behavior of the composite when the ratio of the size of the unit cell (UC), which represents the smallest repeating structure in the material, to the overall size of the material becomes very small.
+In this case, the unit cell behaves like a local feature, and its influence on the global behavior can be approximated using asymptotic methods (see e.g., \cite{Bakhvalov`P`1984}, \cite{Fish`2014}).
+In {\it computational homogenization}, the macroscopic variables, such as stress and deformation, are derived by calculating the response at the microscopic level.
+This approach is especially useful for capturing complex material behaviors (such as nonlinearity or inelasticity) performed in the framework of the same general scheme (see e.g., \cite{Kouznetsova`et`2001}, \cite{Miehe`K`2002}, \cite{Matous`et`2017}, \cite{Terada`K`2001}).